What are turbinates?

 - Sinus Pressure

 - Mouth Breathing

-If a patient feels chronic congestion causing difficulty freely breathing through their nose they should have an evaluation to see if turbinate swelling is the cause.
+If a patient feels chronic congestion causing difficulty with breathing through their nose they should have an evaluation to see if turbinate swelling is the cause.
 Oral decongestants or topical decongestants provide relief in turbinate enlargement but the symptoms quickly recur after that medicine wears off.

 How Do I Prepare For A Turbinate Reduction?

 It’s a simple procedure.
 Upon arrival at the office, we instruct our patients to take four puffs of afrin in each nostril.
 The rest is up to us.
 It will take only a few minutes and you will be on your way.

 The turbinate reduction Procedure